learnbyexample/learn_gnuawk/gnu_awk.md

 ε
 ```

-Here's some examples with regexp field separator.
+Here's some examples with regexp based field separator.
 The value passed to `-F` or `FS` is treated as a string and then converted to regexp.
 So, you'll need `\\` instead of `\` to mean a backslash character.
 The good news is that for single characters that are also regexp metacharacters, they'll be treated literally and you do not need to escape them.

 ```bash
 $ echo 'Sample123string42with777numbers' | awk -F'[0-9]+' '{print $2}'